cuny/wordpress/README.md

 **Maintainers: [gerlando](https://github.com/gerlandotermini), [sungsulee](https://github.com/sungsulee), [burgerk](https://github.com/burgerk), [kubicue](https://github.com/kubicue)**

-This repository is a public resource for students, faculty, and the WordPress community at large.
+This repository is a public resource for students, faculty, and the WordPress community at large. <br />
 It includes plugins and themes used on cuny.edu and other websites managed by our office.

 ##Installation